gbv/wdmapper/README.md

 File `user-config.py` as required by pywikibot is created if needed.

-By default the script reads comma separated values from STDIN The comma separated values
+By default the script reads comma separated values from STDIN.

 ## License

 The source code is available at <https://github.com/gbv/wdmapper> and licensed under the terms of the MIT license.